 If your business accepts cryptocurrency as payment for goods or services, these payments are treated in the same way as any other.
 That is, if your business is registered for GST, the price paid by the person paying in the digital currency should include GST.
 Likewise, if you purchase goods or services for use in your business then you should generally be able to claim GST credits on the transaction in your activity statement, even if you used digital currency to make the purchase.

-It is also possible that someone could hold cryptocurrency as trading stock if it is held for the purpose of sale or exchange in the ordinary course of a business.
+It is possible that an entity could hold cryptocurrency as trading stock if it is held for the purpose of sale or exchange in the ordinary course of a business.
 Any gains from the trades are then taxed in the business’s income tax return.
-CGT concessions and exemptions are not generally available in this case.
-If you are in the business of trading cryptocurrencies, that is, you approach the trading in a business-like manner, then you can generally claim losses and other business expenses.
+If you carry on a business of trading cryptocurrencies, that is, you approach the trading in a business-like manner, then you can generally claim losses and other business expenses as a deduction.

 The tax laws can be complex in this area and it’s important to ensure that you get the right advice.

-It’s important to keep records of your cryptocurrency exchanges.
-The ATO regularly runs data matching projects, and has access to the data from many crypto platforms and banks.
+It’s also important to keep records of your cryptocurrency transactions.
+The ATO regularly runs data matching projects and has access to the data from many crypto platforms and banks.

 If you are having trouble paying your tax liability, please let us know as soon as possible so we can negotiate a deferral or payment plan with the ATO on your behalf.

 The taxable payments reporting system requires businesses in certain industries to report payments they make to contractors (individual and total for the year) to the ATO.
 ‘Payment’ means any form of consideration including non-cash benefits and constructive payments.
 Taxable payments reporting is required for: